CBI nails 9 shell companies in NSEL scam

 It is alleged that these companies were trading on the exchange platform without having actual possession of commodities, CBI sources said.

-The CBI had filed charge sheet against FTIL rpt FTIL promoter Jignesh Shah and then CEO Anjani Sinha along with 20 other entities in the case.
+The CBI had filed charge sheet against NESL promoter Jignesh Shah and then CEO Anjani Sinha along with 20 other entities in the case.

 In its probe related to bank fraud cases in last three years, the CBI has unearthed 339 shell companies which had diverted Rs 2,900 crore of bank loan funds, they said.